-Yitu Technology are predominantly a research and development company for AI.
+Yitu Technology is predominantly a research and development company for AI.
 They work closely with businesses to provide tailored solutions to apply within each company’s operations to automate processes and enhance them through machine learning.
-With one of the most technically brilliant R&D teams on the planet, Yitu Technology are working on AI that supports the transportation, finance, security and healthcare industries, pointedly focused toward natural language understanding, computer vision, AI hardware and robots, and knowledge reasoning.
+With one of the most technically brilliant R&D teams on the planet, Yitu Technology is working on AI that supports the transportation, finance, security, and healthcare industries, pointedly focused on natural language understanding, computer vision, AI hardware, and robots, and knowledge reasoning.
 With #355.1 million in capital investment, they are focusing their efforts on exploring human wisdom and how it can be patterned and replicated to expand both computer and human capabilities into the next generation.

-Tempus is battling cancer through their artificial intelligence platform.
+Tempus is battling cancer through its artificial intelligence platform.
 The cutting-edge technology company is designing breakthrough ways to work with genome data in order to utilize the data within clinical settings to better manage cancer treatment.
-By utilizing patterns in data from patient to patient, evry cancer victim will be able to take advantage of every lesson learned from patients who came before them.
-With such advanced genome data management, doctors will be able to provide far better personalized treatment for each patient based on machine learning and interactive analytics.
+By utilizing patterns in data from the patient to patient, every cancer victim will be able to take advantage of every lesson learned from patients who came before them.
+With such advanced genome data management, doctors will be able to provide far better-personalized treatment for each patient based on machine learning and interactive analytics.
 With $320 million at their disposal, they’re hoping to scale their technology up to become a global phenomenon very quickly.

-Graphcore have received $310 million in invested capital to help bolster their hardware systems business.
-Graphcore are designing and engineering an IPU-Accelerator card and IPU-Appliance products, having already developed a brand new IPU with a revolutionary architecture to work specifically with AI.
+Graphcore has received $310 million in invested capital to help bolster its hardware systems business.
+Graphcore is designing and engineering an IPU-Accelerator card and IPU-Appliance products, having already developed a brand new IPU with a revolutionary architecture to work specifically with AI.
 The devised architecture of their IPU will allow developers to work with machine learning models faster than any other IPU to date, allowing them to branch into AI concepts that are not currently available in the machine intelligence industry.

 Founded in 2009, Moviebook is one of the world’s leading visual technology businesses.
 Moviebook is the biggest intelligent imaging manufacturer in China, having clinched over $312 million in funding.
 With a focus on providing AI+ to the entertainment industry, Moviebook is also developing commercial technologies for AI video and image recognition.
 Their company works on Big Data, video structure, computer vision, and deep learning to provide video recognition technology to outstrip anything currently on the market.
 They are hoping that implementation within businesses can push ideas beyond what is currently conceived.

-Also known as Chumenwenwen, Mobvoi is taking the world by storm with their dynamic AI language technologies.
-Using the $252.7 million of invested they have secured, they are developing the enterprise capabilities for Chinese language recognition, vertical mobile searches, and natural language processing.
-Their technology has already been implemented in a number of applications, such as their Smartwatch Operating System which has speech Chinese speech recognition on various platforms, such a iOS, Google Glass, and Wechat.
+Also known as Chumenwenwen, Mobvoi is taking the world by storm with its dynamic AI language technologies.
+Using the $252.7 million of investment they have secured, they are developing enterprise capabilities for Chinese language recognition, vertical mobile searches, and natural language processing.
+Their technology has already been implemented in a number of applications, such as their Smartwatch Operating System which has speech Chinese speech recognition on various platforms, such as iOS, Google Glass, and Wechat.

-Introducing AI to the sales sector, Insidesales-com are designing a range of powerful tools to help accelerate sales processes and increase sales conversions.
+Introducing AI to the sales sector, Insidesales-com is designing a range of powerful tools to help accelerate sales processes and increase sales conversions.
 Playbook is a tool that helps sales reps to convert sales faster, while PowerDialer is a communications tool for more streamlined call center operations.
-Predictive Pipeline is a powerful forecasting tools that collects all data and works with predictive analysis to help provide acceleration solutions for sales pipeline.
+Predictive Pipeline is a powerful forecasting tool that collects all data and works with predictive analysis to help provide acceleration solutions for the sales pipeline.
 This works well with their lead prioritization software, Neuralytics.
-With $251.2 million invested in their company, Insidesales-com now has office in the UK and the US, and is providing tailored, customizable solutions to enterprises.
+With $251.2 million invested in their company, Insidesales-com now has offices in the UK and the US and is providing tailored, customizable solutions to enterprises.

-Cybersecurity focused, Darktrace uses machine learning technology to identify previously unknown threats and combat them.
-With $230 million in funding, Darktrace are already rolling out their AI software on a large scale, having already identified 63,500 unknown threats across 5000 networks.
-Threats are identified in real time and the software learns to incorporate any information it receives to better search for threats in the future.
-Darktrace already have an outstanding reputation having been named ‘Bloomberg Innovator’ and having won the ‘GSN Homeland Security’ award.
+Cybersecurity-focused, Darktrace uses machine learning technology to identify previously unknown threats and combat them.
+With $230 million in funding, Darktrace is already rolling out its AI software on a large scale, having already identified 63,500 unknown threats across 5000 networks.
+Threats are identified in real-time and the software learns to incorporate any information it receives to better search for threats in the future.
+Darktrace already has an outstanding reputation having been named ‘Bloomberg Innovator’ and having won the ‘GSN Homeland Security’ award.

-Having secured $228.5 million in funding, C3 is aiming to be the backbone of AI acceleration, offering a proven set of capabilities to speed up technological applications of the next generation.
-C3’s tools will allow developers and users to design and operate predictive analytics, IoT apps, and broad-scale AI at much faster rates than previously conceived - up to 100x faster, in fact.
-Aside from the development of this acceleration layer, C3 also build their own AI tools and softwares.
-Their AI Suite for enterprises also provides a range of AI softwares that help to optimize supply chains, manage energy systems, combat against money laundering and fraud, and provide predictive maintenance advice..
+Having secured $228.5 million in funding, C3 is aiming to be the backbone of AI acceleration, offering a proven set of capabilities to speed up the technological applications of the next generation.
+C3’s tools will allow developers and users to design and operate predictive analytics, IoT apps, and broad-scale AI at much faster rates than previously conceived – up to 100x faster, in fact.
+Aside from the development of this acceleration layer, C3 also build its own AI tools and software.
+Their AI Suite for enterprises also provides a range of AI software that help to optimize supply chains, manage energy systems, combat against money laundering and fraud, and provide predictive maintenance advice.

 Headquartered in Chicago, Uptake Technologies have been funded $218 million to develop their predictive analytics platform.
 Aimed across all industry sectors, Uptake Technologies have been particularly focusing on transport, manufacturing, construction, and healthcare.
 The platform enables users to analyze large datasets in order to predict ways in which companies can increase profit margins, to uncover untapped profit margins, and to prevent failures in the systems.
 Their platform combines a range of capabilities such as equipment monitoring, troubleshooting, operations optimization, workflow management, and risk assessment.

-Named Frost & Sullivan’s ‘Machine Learning Industry Technology Innovation Leader’ in 2018, Wave Computing are aiming to make AI more accessible for everyone, allowing companies to better analyze their customers’ data.
-With over $203 million in capital funding in their hands, Wave Computing’s software is looking to speed up the dataflow process, making insights far more readily available and far more approachable to the average user.
+Named Frost & Sullivan’s ‘Machine Learning Industry Technology Innovation Leader’ in 2018, Wave Computing is aiming to make AI more accessible for everyone, allowing companies to better analyze their customers’ data.
+With over $203 million in capital funding in their hands, Wave Computing’s software is looking to speed up the data flow process, making insights far more readily available and far more approachable to the average user.
 Wave Computing already has over 400 patents either granted or pending.

 Cambrian Technologies makes smart chips.
 Founded by Chen Tianshi, renowned for his work in processor architecture and AI, the company is in the process of designing and engineering core process chips that go into robots, smart terminals, and cloud servers.
 The first of its kind, Cambria Technologies has broken records by becoming the first smart chip company in the world to have successful mature products on the market.
 In fact, they have developed the first commercial deep learning processor, which can be implemented into wearables, drones, smart cars, and smartphones – this was released back in 2016.
 With $200 million of funding, Cambrian Technologies has already showcased what it can do and isn’t slowing down.